-Muslim Bisexualist and three daughters escape death as community kills partner in anti LGBTQ+ crackdown
+Muslim bisexualist and three daughters escape death as community kills partner in anti LGBTQ+ crackdown

-A Muslim Bisexualist Danjuma Yahaya has gone into hiding an anti LGBTQ+ task force launches a search for him after killing his partner at Sabon Zongo in Bawku.
+A Muslim bisexualist, Danjuma Yahaya, has gone into hiding after an anti LGBTQ+ task force launched a search for him for killing his partner at Sabon Zongo in Bawku.

 The divorcé father and his three daughters are believed to have fled the town for their lives after surviving the Sunday night raid which caused the death of Baba Ali.